salehnhd/anki-llm-vocab/README.md

 - **Front:** Word only
 - **Back:** Translation + Example

-The note type is distributed as:
+The note type is distributed as: llm-vocab-note-type.apkg